15 Foods That Support Knee Cartilage (Naturally)

 The active probiotics in yogurt reduce inflammation and help in repairing cartilage.
 Dieticians recommend including yogurt in any anti-inflammatory diet to manage and prevent degenerative joint disease.

 Kefir or kephir, a fermented milk drink made from kefir grains, plays a similar role to yogurt.
 It is an excellent alternative to yogurt or milk for those who are intolerant to lactose.
 U.S. researchers claim that kefir is 99% lactose-free.
-It evidently reduces inflammatory compounds in the cartilage.
+It reduces inflammatory compounds in the cartilage.

-Be it yogurt, milk or kefir; these can significantly contribute to the well-being and regeneration of your knee cartilage.
+Be it yogurt, milk, or kefir, these can significantly contribute to the well-being and regeneration of your knee cartilage.

-12. Walnut and brazil nuts
+12. Walnut and Brazil nuts

-The Omega-3 fatty acids in nuts help the body to fight inflammation, preventing chronic inflammation in arthritic joints.
+The Omega-3 fatty acids in nuts help the body fight inflammation, preventing chronic inflammation in arthritic joints.

 13. Camu Camu

 The main component of Camu Camu that inhibits inflammation is ellagic acid (an antioxidant).
-This component efficiently fights back inflammation-triggering enzyme aldose reductase by keeping arthritis at bay.
+This component efficiently fights inflammation-triggering enzyme aldose reductase by keeping arthritis at bay.

 14. Blueberries and cherries